raymondrc/FPGA_SM4/README.md

 ## Introduction

-This core is an implementation of  Chinese SM4 (also known as sms4) encryption algorithm.
+This project is an implementation of  Chinese SM4 (also known as sms4) encryption algorithm.

+### Features

+- Pipeline architecture,
+- 128-bit datapath,
-Key expansion, encryption and decryption algorithms are supported.
+- following algorithms are supported:
+  * key expansion
+  * Encryption
+  * Decryption

 ## Architecture